 Shortly after the main dinner service, flight attendants came by to take our pre-arrival food order.
 These are mine:

 I got hungry mid-flight and wanted some light snacks.
-I asked for a bag of chips, but the flight attendant gave me two bags along with a sparkling water!
+I asked for a bag of chips, but the flight attendant gave me two bags along with a bottle of sparkling water!
 It doesn’t take much to make me happy.
 They were gone in no time.